July 14-September 17, 2017

 Karma Yoga Immersion Program Details

-During the first two months of the Karma Yoga Immersion, the syllabus of the Hridaya Yoga Retreat: Module 1 Intensive is covered, with the various topics explored in great detail.
+During the Karma Yoga Immersion, the syllabus of the Hridaya Yoga Retreat: Module 1 Intensive is covered, with the various topics explored in great detail.
 We constantly match understanding and knowledge with personal experience and development.
 For example, we investigate the yama ahimsa (non-violence) in a direct, experiential way via Self-Enquiry.
 Such inquiry is supported by group reflection, personal challenges, journaling, and discussions.

-Topics from higher Hridaya Hatha Yoga modules, as well as supplementary teachings are shared during the course to develop various aspects—mental concentration, purification of the emotional-mental domains, transmutation into awareness, etc.
+Topics from higher Hridaya Hatha Yoga modules and other supplementary teachings are also shared during the course to develop various aspects—mental concentration, purification of the emotional-mental domains, transmutation into awareness, etc.

 Additionally, each participant in the Karma Yoga Immersion attends two 10-Day Hridaya Silent Meditation Retreats.
 After each retreat, the program offers space for participants to process insights and experiences within the group and provides immediate guidance to support the direct application of the teachings in daily life.